hausdorff/pyli/README.md

     cabal build
     ./dist/build/pick-lex/pick-lex < $STUFF

+You can test the lexer on real python files, or you can pump the files in `tests/test_lexer/`.
+The files with the suffix `.txt` are the raw files, while the files with the suffix `.txt.res` are the target results.

 pyle is pretty bare-bones.
 We do not currently support:

   * unicode (I know, I know)